American Hero Astronaut John Glenn Interment At Arlington Cemetary On April 6, 2017: How To Watch Live

 He managed to return to space one last time in October on 1998 as a Payload Specialist on the Discovery.

-John Glenn passed away on December 8, 2016 at the OSU Wexner Medical Center with his wife, children and grandchildren in attendance.
+John Glenn passed away on December 8, 2016, at the OSU Wexner Medical Center with his wife, children, and grandchildren in attendance.
 He is survived by his wife of nearly 73 years, Annie Glenn, his son, John David Glenn, his daughter, Carolyn Ann Glenn, and numerous grandchildren.

 [Featured Image by John Minchillo/AP Images]